friedlanderlab/mirtrace/README.md

 ## Outputs
 * Output (always): An interactive HTML report, a JSON file and tab-separated statistics files.
-* Output (Optinoal): FASTA files of QC passed reads (sorted by sequence abundance).
+* Output (optinoal): FASTA files of QC passed reads (sorted by sequence abundance).
-* The HTML report features warning icons for samples failing predefined quality thresholds.
+* Tip: The HTML report features warning icons for samples failing predefined quality thresholds.
-* Tip: Report features a "compressed mode" making cross-report comparisons easier.
+* Tip: The HTML report features a "compressed mode" making cross-report comparisons easier.
 * Tip: Samples can be selected by left-clicking the sample bar (use the ctrl/command key to select multiple).
-The legens will be updated to show statistics for the selected samples.
+The plot legends will then shows statistics for the selected samples only.
 Use the W and S keys to quickly navigate between the plots.

 ## Requirements